Welcome to today's edition of the Rush 24-7 podcast.

 Bring back the Americans.

-Abu Grab Abu Grab's under new management.
+Abu Grab's under new management.

 We practice civilized rule of warfare.

-Most people will never see recordings of the beheadings that terrorists employ, because that's too graphic for our sensibilities.
+Most people will never see recordings of the beheadings that terrorists employ because that's too graphic for our sensibilities.

-Uh those those who insist that these barbaric acts they commit are on a religious mission are confronted in battle zones.
+Those who insist that these barbaric acts they commit on a religious mission are confronted in battle zones far from New York and the Pentagon and Pennsylvania.

 Our military and the civilian victims of terrorism are the only people who see this daily horror up close.